 Davies has spent his life fighting institutional barbarism.
-From his teenage years campaigning on such issues as historical sites preservation, housing reform and drug law reform he shifted his focus 28 years ago to the fledgling world of privacy.
+From his teenage years campaigning on such issues as historical sites preservation, housing reform and drug law reform he shifted his focus nearly thirty years ago to the fledgling world of privacy.
 He unintentionally became one of the pioneers of the international privacy arena and was the first person to campaign at a global level.
 He is now widely acknowledged as one of the most influential privacy experts in the world and is often described as the world’s most frequently quoted privacy advocate.

 He is also an academic, consultant, journalist and author.
 He has been a Visiting Fellow in Law at both the University of Greenwich and the University of Essex, a Distinguished Visiting Scholar at George Washington University and for 14 years until 2011 was appointed to the London School of Economics, where he taught the groundbreaking MSc Masters course in “Privacy & Data Protection”.